-I saw many bucket lists around the web but to me, they always lacked something.
-That’s why I decided to create my own list of 103 ideas (100 or 101 lists are too conformist).
+I saw many bucket lists on the web, but to me, they always lacked something.
+That’s why I created my list of 103 ideas (100 or 101 lists are too conformist).

 This is a list for ambitious people who want to achieve great things in life.
 It contains no-nonsense ideas about adventure, art, and personal development.
 Take a look, pick your favorites, and share it with your friends if you like it.